Blog

 8. Help your body digest

-Having a little bit (1 tsp) of Apple Cidre vinegar diluted in a glass of water can work wonders to help digestion.
+Having a little bit (1 tsp) of Apple Cider vinegar diluted in a glass of water can work wonders to help digestion.
 Before you start eating, take a deep breath and a long out-breath to calm yourself down and bring your body into “Rest & Digest” mode.
 Chew your food properly or until it is liquid.
 Eat mindfully.
 Do not eat while at the computer or on the go.

 9. Try healthier alternatives to your favourites